-(a) For the purpose of determining guideline child support, in Title IV-D cases, the Court will only accept and use the State of California's Guideline Calculator.

-(b) If the non-custodial parent is exercising visitation with the minor child or children, the court will use the actual time share in the guideline calculation.

-(c) An award of temporary spousal support, may in the Court's discretion, be calculated using, the state's Guideline Calculator, Dissomaster computer software program, or any other support program, provided the same is certified pursuant to the provisions of Family Code §
+- (a) For the purpose of determining guideline child support, in Title IV-D cases, the Court will only accept and use the State of California's Guideline Calculator. - (b) If the non-custodial parent is exercising visitation with the minor child or children, the court will use the actual time share in the guideline calculation. - (c) An award of temporary spousal support, may in the Court's discretion, be calculated at forty percent (40%) of the supporting (payor) spouse's net income subject to-reduction by fifty percent (50%) of the supported (payee) spouse's net income.
+The Court may inits discretion also consider, for the limited purpose of making an award of temporary spousal-supportusing, the state's Guideline Calculator, Dissomaster computer software program, or any other support program, provided the same is certified pursuant to the provisions of Family Code §

 3830, and California Rules of Court, Rule 5.275.
 The provisions of this Rule are not intended to limit the Court's discretion except as otherwise provided by applicable law.
-(Adopted, effective January 1, 2002; Amended, effective July 1, 2024)
+(Adopted, effective January 1, 2002; Amended, effective July 1, 202410)